Analog spacetimes from nonrelativistic Goldstone modes in spinor condensates: Calculating the fluctuation Lagrangian

 Most of the simplifying algebra comes from $g(\bm \sigma \Psi, \xi) = 0$ and integration-by-parts.
 To facilitate the integration by parts, all equalities are be understood to be \emph{up to a full derivative}.
 Furthermore, by construction the linear terms cancel, so we keep second-order terms only, indicated by $\stackrel{\mathrm{fluc}}{=}$.

 To deal with the term linear in derivatives, we use the object

 and for simplicity we sometimes replace $\partial_t f$ with $\dot f$ for time derivatives.
-We further take advantage of the Einstein summation convention (sum over indices is implied) for simplicity.
+We further take advantage of the Einstein summation convention (sum over indices is implied).
 The first term we investigate is

 Performing integration-by-parts on the $\Psi_0^\dagger \bm\sigma \dot \xi$ term, we get

 \begin{widetext} The kinetic energy term takes the form

 We perform integration by parts on the two instances of $-\tfrac12 \partial_j \Psi_0^\dagger\bm\sigma^2 \partial_j\Psi_0$ above in opposite ways to obtain